 - 1 teaspoon Haldi (Turmeric powder)

-- 1 teaspoon Chopped green Chillies (optional)
+- 1 teaspoon Chopped green Chilies (optional)

 - 2 teaspoon Jeera (Cumin seeds) Roasted and crushed